Volvo B9TL: Singapore

 Under the bus contracting model, other operators, such as SMRT Buses, also leased Volvo B9TLs (Wright Eclipse Gemini 2) from the Land Transport Authority for operations.

 SBS Transit of Singapore placed an order for 150 B9TL chassis on 28 December 2004, then the largest single order of B9TLs, which were fitted with bodywork from ComfortDelGro Engineering, part of SBS Transit's parent company.
 An additional order for 50 more chassis was placed in 2006 at a cost of S$29 million soon after putting its first B9TLs into operation, bringing the total fleet size to 200 sets.
 These buses were delivered by October 2007.
 These were the only SBS Transit owned buses to be repainted into LTA's lush green livery during their lifespan and refurbishment interior cabin (except SBS7440T).
-All Volvo B9TL CDGEs were retired from March 2021 to September 2023 and were scrapped at Kiat Lee scrapyard (Kranji). these Volvo B9TL CDGE-bodied units were being replaced by the MAN A95 Euro 6 and Alexander Dennis Enviro500 MMC buses.
+Because the number of buses were registered in large numbers between June and September 2006, Volvo B9TL CDGEs were gradually retired from March 2021 and staggered to reduce overcrowding until September 2023, and were scrapped at Kiat Lee scrapyard (Kranji), these Volvo B9TL CDGE-bodied units were being replaced by the MAN A95 Euro 6 and Alexander Dennis Enviro500 MMC buses.
 SBS7376X was later converted to a Bus Engineering Lab and preserved at ITE College West upon retirement.
 The PSV International/ComfortDelGro Engineering (CDGE)-bodied buses were powered by the Volvo D9A-300 EM-EC01 engine (9,364cc) which is Euro 3 compliant.
 Of 200 units, 50 units were fitted with a Voith DIWA 864.3 4-speed automatic transmission and the rest were fitted with a ZF Ecomat 6HP 592C 6-speed automatic transmission.

 From 2009 to 2014, SBS Transit and the Land Transport Authority procured a grand total of 1,606 Volvo B9TLs with Wright Eclipse Gemini 2 bodywork.
 These buses were split into 5 batches based on technical specifications and the different interior configurations.
 Batches 1 and 2 were low-entry configuration buses while the Batches 3, 4 and 5 were low-floor configuration buses.
 Similar to Hong Kong's TransBus International/Dennis Enviro500 units, the Batch 5 units featured a straight staircase instead of square or rectangle-case design on the step-floor, previously the 4 batches have an original staircase design similar to older double decker buses (most recently the B9TL PSV/ComfortDelGroEngineering).